Suzanne Amomba Paillé

 Suzanne Amomba Paillé (c.
-1673-1683 – 27 January 1755) was an African-Guianan slave, slave owner, planter and philatropist.
+1673-1683 – 27 January 1755) was an African-Guianan slave, slave owner, planter and philanthropist.

 A freed African slave, she amassed a large estate in French Guiana with her husband.
 After inheriting the estate upon his death, the colonial administration barred further interracial marriages to keep her estate from benefiting a second husband should she remarry.
 They also appointed a guardian to manage her assets believing a former slave could not control her own affairs.
 After suing the government and having the guardianship removed, she donated her estate to charity to educate the children of the country.

 Early life

 Little is known of Amomba's early history.
 Census records in the archives of Guyana indicate that she was born between 1673 and 1683.
 Her original African name suggests origins around the Gulf of Guinea, and her baptismal name was Suzanne.
 She was brought to the French colony of Guiana as a slave to Lieutenant François de la Mothe Aigron, who later manumitted her.
 On 29 June 1704, she married under the terms of the Code Noir, the soldier Jean Paillé, a Frenchman from Pont-Saint-Martin in Basse Marche.
 He was stationed at the Cayenne garrison and was also a master mason, employed as the stonemason of the Cathédrale of Saint-Sauveur de Cayenne.
 During her lifetime, she was known as "Suzanne Amomba, free negress" or "Suzanne Amomba, wife of Jean Paillé".